NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 ### Non-clickable sections:
   * /sectionName/childName.html #For each child

 After adding a new section, modify the \_data/nav.yml file and add the section in its proper place.
-There should only be 3 navigation types as stated in [Navigation Types](#navigation-types).
+There should only be 3 navigation types as stated in [Section Types](#section-types).

 ## URL Path Rules
 When referencing a page through an href or other link tag use the following guidelines.
 Pay close attention to the existence or lack of a trailing backslash: